 Teatro Regio is one of the most important places to visit in the city!
-Giuseppe Verdi was from Busseto, near Parma and that makes it mandatory to have a great theatre in the region.
-Teatro Regio hosts an annual Verdi festival every October.
-Although I visite the theatre twice, both times I found it closed.
-It does look stunning in the pictures and I hope I can visit the inside next time!
-Teatro Regio also has a lovely Cafe worth venturing into.
+After all Giuseppe Verdi was from Busseto, near Parma and that makes it almost mandatory to have a great theatre in the region.

 6. Palazzo Ducale (Ducal Palace):

-Disclaimer: I’m deeply grateful to the team of Comune di Parma for being such great hosts and offering this tour for free.
+Disclaimer: I’m deeply grateful to the team of Comune di Parma for being great hosts and offering a Walk in Parma for free.
 Special mention to my lovely guide Antonella who took the time to tell us the details of her region and even recommended excellent spots for eating!

 Over to you…Have you been to Parma??